jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (a) the nature and purpose of the trap or device; and (b) whether any pain or distress that the trap or device is likely to cause would be unreasonable; and (c) whether the use of other instruments under this Act, or instruments under other Acts, are adequate to manage the effects of the trap or device on animal welfare; and
-  (d) whether the trap or device conforms to any relevant New Zealand standard within the meaning of the Standards Act 1988; and
+  (d) whether the trap or device conforms to any relevant New Zealand standard within the meaning of the Standards and Accreditation Act 2015; and
   (e) the availability and cost-effectiveness of, and the feasibility of a transition to, other means of achieving the purpose of the trap or device (whether by means of another trap or device or by different means); and
   (f) whether the trap or device could be modified, or the method of use controlled, to avoid unacceptable effects on animal welfare; and
   (g) the consultation conducted under section 32(1) or section 32(6), as the case may be, and any consultation conducted under section 184(1); and